vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

-this year I think on the Special Teams a little net front which which kind of fits his characteristics he's got uh real good size protects Puck well got good vision and everything and in good hand I would move in place so I think he can compliment our special teams and he was having some success in the uh preseason with that now we've got to
+this year I think on the Special Teams a little net front which which kind of fits his characteristics he's got uh real good size protects the puck well got good vision and everything and in good hand-eye would move in plays so I think he can compliment our special teams and he was having some success in the uh preseason with that now we've got to